 Our findings and research on financial well-being

-Want to learn how to design an emergency savings account?
-Curious about building up trust with your customers?
-These whitepapers combine academic insights with applied suggestions.
-Our hope is to give you and your organization a research-backed point of view on increasing financial health and wellness for low to middle income customers.
+These articles and white papers combine academic insights with applied suggestions.
+Our hope is to provide you and your organization ideas supported by research that will increase the financial health and wellness for low to moderate income customers.

-These papers are authored by Irrational Labs, Duke Center for Advanced HindSight and Common Cents.
+These papers are authored by Duke Center for Advanced HindSight, Common Cents and Irrational Labs.
 Support comes from MetLife Foundation.

 Financial services and behavioral economics: The field guide